 Here are some of the main objectives of cash management:

 The most vital objective of a cash management system is limiting your cash outflow as well as accelerating cash inflow.
 A business owner might always want to increase the amount of cash flowing into the business.
 However, minimising the cash outflow will result in reduced operational expenses.

 An efficient cash management system that is integrated with cash management software will increase your real-time cash visibility which will give you greater control of your cash flow.

 The right cash management system will help you to optimise cash and plan effectively.
-It helps in planning the capital expenditure and determining the ratio of equity and debt to acquire finances.
+It helps in planning capital expenditure and determining the ratio of equity and debt to acquire finances.
 With the right planning, you will have the right amount of liquid cash so that you do not fall short of it.

-The company might have to face certain unexpected circumstances like breakdown of machinery.
+The company might have to face certain unexpected circumstances like a breakdown of machinery.
 Having surplus cash will help in coping with this situation in the best manner.

-Cash management helps in optimum utilisation of available funds by creating an adequate balance between cash in hand and investments.
+Cash management helps in the optimum utilisation of available funds by creating an adequate balance between cash in hand and investments.
 It will help you to invest the idle funds in the right proportion at the right opportunity as it is one of the aims of cash management.

 The benefits of cash management are listed below:

-Poor cash flow management: Companies must be intensely aware of receipts and cash payment timings.
+Companies must be intensely aware of receipts and cash payment timings.
 They should also ensure that they receive ample amounts to pay forward as payables.

-Delayed collection of cash: Revenue is estimated at the time of a transaction, but money might get delayed for up to 90 days.
+Revenue is estimated at the time of a transaction, but money might get delayed for up to 90 days.
 Companies may record high profits on the basis of their revenue.
 Still, they can face cash deficits if they have delayed sale collections even after running profits regularly.